anishathalye/lumen/README.md

 brew install --cask --no-quarantine lumen
 ```

-On macOS 11, you will need to grant screen recording permission to Lumen (it
+You will need to grant screen recording permission to Lumen (it grabs the
-grabs the screen to see whether dark or light content is being displayed).
-You
+screen to see whether dark or light content is being displayed).
+You can grant
-can grant the permission when it's first requested, or you can go to System
+the permission when it's first requested, or you can go to System Preferences >
-Preferences > Security & Privacy > Privacy > Screen Recording and [check the
+Privacy & Security > Screen & System Audio Recording and [check the
 box](https://raw.githubusercontent.com/anishathalye/assets/master/lumen/screen-record.png)
 next to Lumen.